AI in Marketing: Tools, Strategies & Best Practices 2026

 Template 1 -- Blog post:

-"Write a comprehensive blog post on [TOPIC] for [TARGET AUDIENCE].
-The post should contain [NUMBER OF WORDS] words, be written in [LANGUAGE/STYLE], and cover the following aspects: [ASPECT 1], [ASPECT 2], [ASPECT 3].
+"Write a comprehensive blog post on the topic [TOPIC] for [TARGET GROUP].
+The post should be [WORD COUNT] words, written in [LANGUAGE/STYLE] and cover the following aspects: [ASPECT 1], [ASPECT 2], [ASPECT 3].
 Use current statistics (mark placeholders where I should insert real data).
-The tone is professional but approachable."
+The tone is professional but accessible."

-"Create [NUMBER] social media posts for [PLATTFORM] on the topic of [TOPIC].
-Target audience: [TARGET AUDIENCE].
-Each post should include a clear call to action.
+"Create [NUMBER] social media posts for [PLATFORM] on the topic [TOPIC].
+Target group: [TARGET GROUP].
+Each post should contain a clear call to action.
 Use a maximum of [NUMBER] hashtags.
 Tone: [TONE].
-Consider the optimal character length for [PLATTFORM]."
+Consider the optimal character length for [PLATFORM]."

 "Write [NUMBER] Google Ads text ads for the keyword [KEYWORD].
 Ad titles: maximum 30 characters per title, 3 titles.
 Description: maximum 90 characters, 2 descriptions.
 USPs of our offer: [USP 1], [USP 2], [USP 3].
 Target region: Austria."

-- Too vague"Write something about SEO" delivers generic content.
-Be specific about your target audience, length, style, and content.
+- Too vague: "Write something about SEO" delivers generic content.
+Be specific about target group, length, style and content

 The leading tools at a glance:

-AI-generated videos will have become usable for marketing purposes by 2026:
+AI-generated videos have become usable for marketing purposes in 2026:

 Legal framework in the DACH region